niemopen/niem-naming-design-rules/ndr-feedback.md

   - No conformance testing
   - JSON Schema differences from XML Schema (Tom's reasons, not the same kind of modeling capabilities like inheritance and abstracts, lossy round-trips between XSD and JSON Schema)

+## 3.6 Namespaces

+- [ ] "Namespace are the units of model configuration management."

+Seems like there are two parts.
+Yes, each namespace has its own version.
+But they also get released together as a major, minor, or patch version of a model for consistency.

+If a domain put out its own update independently without the other namespaces in NIEM, and it made a bunch of breaking changes that created errors in other namespaces that depend on it, then there could be issues using that new content in messages.

+Seems more like versions are the units of model configuration management, and as part of that, each namespace is versioned independently.

+- [ ] "Once published, the components...may not be removed...As a result of this rule, a change by author of namespace X does not force a change by the author of any other namespace Y...."

+This is an important point and explains a question we get asked a lot.
+Not sure it stands out enough though and I'm not sure it's inclusive enough.
+We want to make sure it's clear that implementers can keep using their exchanges based on old version of NIEM, not just message designers.

+Maybe something like...

+> As a result of this rule, once a specific version of a namespace is published, it can no longer be modified.
+Updates must go into a new version of the namespace.
+All published versions of a namespace should remain available to support older exchanges.
+>
+> In addition, note that messages specifications contain their own copy of the schemas that they depend upon.
+New versions of a model or a namespace do not affect existing exchanges.
+Exchange partners may decide to upgrade to a new version of NIEM if they decide it suits their needs, but only if they choose to do so, and only on their own timeline.
+The NIEM release schedule does not force adopters to keep in sync.

+- [ ] "Augment a reference namespace or extension namespace with an attribute property."
+I'd recommend mentioning this is a subset operation because of attribute wildcards.
+Attribute wildcards allow almost any declared attribute to be used in NIEM schemas.
+This is replacing the wildcard with specific attributes, which limits the range of possibilities to a pre-defined set.

+- [ ] "External namespace" - This part doesn't really describe what it is or what it's for.
+Something like...

+> External namespace are namespace that do not follow NDR rules.
+They exist to support the use of external standards, like GML, when it's better for interoperability to bring in and use other standards exactly as they are rather than to try to replicate their contents in NIEM conformant schemas.

 ## 3.7 NIEM messages in XML and JSON